PRP shoulder injections versus cortisone

 Typically a person will contact us with questions about their shoulder surgery recommendations following multiple cortisone injections and no noticeable improvement in their situation.
 For most, no noticeable improvement actually means accelerated deterioration of their shoulder situation.

 The story these people tell is probably very familiar to some of your stories.
-We have the “masters athlete” enjoying retirement or close to retirement age that likes to play pickleball, golf, and stays active.
+We have the “masters athlete” enjoying retirement or close to retirement age that likes to play pickleball, golf, and stay active.
 Unfortunately, they now find that they have difficulty going overhead during a tennis serve, serves are now side-armed.
 The golf swing has been altered, baseball or softball throws are now side armed or even underhanded.
 Swimming with their shoulder pain is very difficult and can only be accomplished with an alternate method swimming stroke.

 We also have a person with a physically demanding job who has to stay on the job and needs anything that can help them.
 These are the people who have not developed into later stages of osteoarthritis yet, meaning that they have not been recommended to shoulder replacement, but they may have been recommended for arthroscopic surgery because their rotor cuff is frayed and torn up.